kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README.md

 Troubleshooting
 - Port already in use (EADDRINUSE):
   - Another instance might be running.
 A PID file is managed under .tmp/server.<port>.pid.
+  - If you see this during preview/CI, it usually means the server is already healthy.
+Use the health endpoints to confirm (GET /health).
 - Mongo not connected:
   - /api/health will reflect db: disconnected; verify MONGODB_URI and MONGODB_DB in .env.